FrancescoZanella/DataQualityImpact/README.md

 ```
 ### Data Analysis on Cleaned Dataset
-After having removed the outliers, we assess the performance of various regression algorithms on the ”cleaned” datasets using two different metrics: performance and distance
+After having removed the outliers, we assess the performance of various regression algorithms on the ”cleaned” datasets using two different metrics: performance and distance
 between train and test. (speed is not considered since is not relevant for the analysis
 we are con- ducting).
-We evaluate these metrics across five different regression algorithms (”Linear- Regressor,” ”BayesianRidge,” ”SVMRegressor,” ”KNNRegressor,” and
+We evaluate these metrics across five different regression algorithms (”Linear- Regressor,” ”BayesianRidge,” ”SVMRegressor,” ”KNNRegressor,” and
 ”MLPRegressor”).